Skip to content

 1. Check GitHub webhook status:

-• Go to repo → Settings → Webhooks
+• Go to your GitHub repo → Settings → Webhooks

-• Slipway must be accessible from the internet
+• Slipway must be reachable from the internet

 Deployment Not Starting